BG3-Community-Library-Team/bg3-community/Lore/Species/Gith.md

 Planewalker and the Beyond the Moons source for Spelljammer are sources that have been given WotC's blessing to continue the Planescape and Spelljammer settings^[1]^^[2]^, and are effectively canonical sources.
 Given Githyanki and Githzerai are the only Gith subgroups referenced in 5e, the information on them will be more accurate.

 ### References
+1. Mordenkainen's Tome of Foes, *May 29th, 2018*
-1. [Planewalker FAQ](https://planewalker.com/faq/080101/planewalker-general-faq_.html#2), last updated *January 1st, 2008*
+2. [Planewalker FAQ](https://planewalker.com/faq/080101/planewalker-general-faq_.html#2), last updated *January 1st, 2008*
-2. [Beyond the Moon's About page](http://www.spelljammer.org/misc/about.html), last updated *August 25th, 2004*
+3. [Beyond the Moon's About page](http://www.spelljammer.org/misc/about.html), last updated *August 25th, 2004*